 Investing in your people and nurturing their talents will help you tackle skills gaps and recruit and retain the right people.
 Skills West is a partnership between Business West and Western Training Provider Network (WTPN).
 Skills advisors provide free, impartial advice and can help negotiate the right training for your business, including access to government funding incentives.

 Skills for Care can also provide advice and link you up with government workforce development funding.
-Contact Lindsey Thomas for details.
+Contact Keryn Morris for details.

 Future Bright helps businesses and employees reach their full potential by helping people develop their skills and progress in their career.
 The programme offers access to support, training and development, workshops and networking, identifies how to motivate your staff and promotes career progression enabling you to attract and retain staff.
 For more details and eligibility criteria visit www.futurebright.org.uk

 Wheels to Work West helps eligible people overcome barriers to travelling to work, training and skills opportunities.
 The programme can help new employees with free bus tickets, discounted bikes, cycle training, public transport training and journey planning.
 For more details visit the Wheels to Work website.